ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-tutorial-series/learning-ropes-nifi-tutorial2.md

 ![complete_dataflow_lab2_geoEnrich](/assets/learning-ropes-nifi-lab-series/lab2-geo-location-enrichment-nifi-lab-series/complete_dataflow_lab2_geoEnrich.png)

 Feel free to download the [Lab2-NiFi-Learn-Ropes.xml](https://raw.githubusercontent.com/hortonworks/tutorials/hdp/assets/learning-ropes-nifi-lab-series/lab2-template/Lab2-NiFi-Learn-Ropes.xml) template file or if you prefer to build the dataflow from scratch, continue on to the tutorial.
+Refer Step 1 to obtain the API key to build HTTP URL.

 ## Pre-Requisites
 - Completed Tutorial 0: Download, Install and Start NiFi